Surveyor Interview Questions with expert answers: Civil Engineering Questions and Answers

 44. What are the Common Sources of Errors in Surveying?

-Surveying errors can arise from various factors Like Instrumental errors (Calibration issues or misaligned equipment), Environmental factors(Temperature changes, refraction, and weather conditions can distort measurements) Human error (Mistakes in reading instruments or recording data) and Natural influences(Terrain irregularities or obstacles affecting accuracy).
+Surveying errors can arise from various factors Like Instrumental errors (Calibration issues or misaligned equipment), Environmental factors(Temperature changes, refraction and weather conditions can distort measurements) Human error (Mistakes in reading instruments or recording data) and Natural influences(Terrain irregularities or obstacles affecting accuracy).

 45. What is the Bowditch Method in Traverse Adjustments?